Cray-HPE/docs-csm/install/shcd_hmn_connections_rules.md

 The component name (xname) format for nodes takes the form of `xXcCsSbBnN`:

 - `xX`: where `X` is the cabinet or rack identification number.
 - `cC`: where `C` is the chassis identification number.
-This should be `0`.
+  - If the node is within an air-cooled cabinet, then this should be `0`.
+  - If the node is within an air-cooled chassis in an EX2500 cabinet, then this should be `4`.
 - `sS`: where `S` is the lowest slot the node chassis occupies.
 - `bB`: where `B` is the ordinal of the node BMC.
 This should be `0`.
 - `nN`: where `N` is the ordinal of the node This should be `0`.

-For example, if an application node is in slot 4 of cabinet 3000, then it would have `x3000c0s4b0n0` as its component name (xname).
+For example, if an application node is in slot 4 of air-cooled cabinet 3000, then it would have `x3000c0s4b0n0` as its component name (xname).

 ### Dual-node chassis